 The Charles Butt Scholarship for Aspiring Teachers is designed to support the best and brightest students pursuing a future in the teaching profession.
 The scholarship consists of $8,000-$10,000 in annual funding, as well as professional development opportunities and mentorship from sitting public school educators.
 The scholarship is open to students who are working toward receiving their teaching certification for the first time at selected universities.

-The Charles Butt Scholarship application opens on October 1, 2020.
-More information, eligible universities and programs, and application close dates can be found below.
+The Charles Butt Scholarship application will open in the fall of 2021.
+More information, eligible universities, and programs can be found below.

 Raise Your Hand has identified the following knowledge, skills, and values each Charles Butt Scholar must demonstrate: